qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 Exploring the map view
 ----------------------

-Also called **Map canvas**, this is the "business end" of QGIS --- maps are displayed in this area.
+The map view (also called **Map canvas**) is the "business end" of QGIS --- maps are displayed in this area.
 The map displayed in this window will reflect the rendering (symbology, labeling, visibilities...) you applied to the layers you have loaded.
 It also depends on the layers and the project's Coordinate Reference System (CRS).

 When you add a layer (see e.g. :ref:`opening_data`), QGIS automatically looks for its CRS.
-If a different CRS is set by default for the project (see :ref:`project_crs`) then the layer extent is "on-the-fly" translated to that CRS and, the map view is zoomed to that extent if you start with a blank QGIS project.
+If a different CRS is set by default for the project (see :ref:`project_crs`) then the layer extent is "on-the-fly" translated to that CRS, and the map view is zoomed to that extent if you start with a blank QGIS project.
-If there are already layers in the project, no map canvas resize is processed and only features falling in the current map canvas extent will be visible.
+If there are already layers in the project, no map canvas resize is performed, so only features falling within the current map canvas extent will be visible.

 The map view can be panned, shifting the display to another region of the map, and it can be zoomed in and out.
 Various other operations can be performed on the map as described in the :ref:`label_toolbars` section.
 The map view and the legend are tightly bound to each other --- the maps in the view reflect changes you make in the legend area.

 .. index:: Zoom, Mouse wheel